Managing time at work is a challenge for everyone.

 However, being organized does not come naturally to everyone.
 Offer training and tips for personal organization.

-Managing the clutter is a great first step is being organized.
+Managing the clutter is a great first step in being organized.

 Some suggest that the average employees waste 1.5 hours a day looking for things due to disorganization.

-Calculate the cost of that per week, month, and year and you can see significant lost dollars.
+Calculate that cost per week, month, and year, and you can see significant lost dollars.

 Provide specific office organization training for employees to help reduce or eliminate this waste.